nccurry/okd-4-libvirt/README.md

 The cluster uses the public ssh key in ~/.ssh/id_rsa.pub for ssh authentication so you can log in using that key and the core user.

-Entries are created in /etc/hosts to allow you to log in to the default cluster routes.
+Entries are created in /etc/hosts to allow you to access the default cluster routes.
 You can reach the console via: https://console-openshift-console.apps.<cluster_name>.<domain_suffix>